 Triglycerides are a form of fat found in the blood.
 They are responsible for storing excess calories that the body ingests and converting them into energy.
-Normal levels of triglycerides are below 150 mg/dL.
-Whereas high levels of triglycerides, i.e., above 500 mg/dL, are a threat.
+Normal triglyceride levels are <150 mg/dL.
+Levels ≥200 mg/dL are associated with increased cardiovascular risk, and levels ≥500 mg/dL significantly increase the risk of pancreatitis and other complications.

 At mealtime, your body converts any calories it doesn’t need to use right away into triglycerides.
 The triglycerides are stored in your fat cells.
 After that, hormones release triglycerides for energy between meals.